 This form must be filed whenever there is a transfer of ownership of real property (home/lot), even if you are only adding or removing a spouse or child to the title.
 There may be a fine of $5.00 per day to a maximum of $200.00 for failure to file this form.
 If you close at a title company, this form should be supplied to you.
 The Assessor’s Office can supply you with this form, if needed.
 Copies of the form can be downloaded at

 Poverty Exemptions/Hardship Cases

 Low income (must meet city guidelines) residents may apply for poverty exemptions (also known as “hardships”) from the Board of Review.
-Petitioner’s need to submit a Poverty Exemption Application (available at the Assessor’s Office), a valid Michigan Driver’s License or a Michigan Identification card, copies of their current or previous year Federal and State Income Tax papers, and any additional documentation the petitioner feels may demonstrate their need for poverty exemption.
+Petitioner’s need to submit a Poverty Exemption Application (available at the Assessor’s Office and here: 2024 Melvindale Hardship Application), a valid Michigan Driver’s License or a Michigan Identification card, copies of their current or previous year Federal and State Income Tax papers, and any additional documentation the petitioner feels may demonstrate their need for poverty exemption.
 For more information, call the Assessing Department at 429-1045.

 Field sheets, or property cards, are available at the Assessor’s Office.
 These are sheets that show the outside dimensions of the home, how many square feet of living space, year built, lot size, legal description, assessed and taxable values and Property Identification Number.
 You may obtain a copy of your card for $1.00.